-Homeless people have a higher incidence than the general population for almost all health conditions, particularly hypertension, diabetes, HIV and sexually transmitted infections, and respiratory ailments, including asthma and bronchitis.
-Paramount to this increased incidence of health problems is the fact that the homeless lifestyle is typically characterized by factors outside the homeless person's control, such as where one lives, where one sleeps and what one eats.
-Additionally, homeless people cannot easily get health care and, because of their circumstances, health conditions are more difficult to treat.
+People expierencing homelessness have a higher incidence than the general population for almost all health conditions, particularly hypertension, diabetes, HIV and sexually transmitted infections, and respiratory ailments, including asthma and bronchitis.
+Paramount to this increased incidence of health problems is the fact that the homeless lifestyle is typically characterized by factors outside a homeless person's control, such as where one lives, where one sleeps and what one eats.
+Additionally, homeless people cannot easily get health care and due to these circumstances, health conditions are more difficult to treat.

 No patient will receive a surprise bill from a third-party payor as per the Emergency Medical Services and Surprise Bills Law under Public Health Law §24.
 For more information, go to the following link: https://www.health.ny.gov/regulations/public_health_law/surprise_bill_law/index.htm